Car accident in Texas?

 How long to file a Texas car accident claim?

-Most Texas injury claims have a two-year deadline, but some cases require action sooner.
+Most Texas claims have a two-year deadline, but some cases require action sooner.
 Start a case check to confirm your timeline.

 What should I bring or prepare for review?